NotePlan/plugins/jgclark.Review/README.md

 ### `/project lists`
 This creates/updates a human-readable list of project notes, including basic tasks statistics and time until next review, and time until the project is due to complete.
 This is stored in summary note(s) in the 'Summaries' folder (or whatever you set `folderToStore` setting to be).
+You can specify folders to ignore using the `foldersToIgnore` setting.

 ### `/start reviews`
 This creates/updates a machine-readable list of notes ready for review, in the `_reviews` note in the folder given by the `folderToStore` setting.
 It then kicks off the most overdue review by opening that note in the editor.
 When you have finished the review run one of the next two commands ...
+You can specify folders to ignore using the `foldersToIgnore` setting.

 ### `/completeProjectReview`
 This updates the current open project's @reviewed() date.